AustinDizzy/austindizzy.me/content/blog/davine-is-dead.md

 ### How'd we do?

+Terrible lol.
 Davine was running for 10 months and 23 days on [Google Cloud's App Engine](https://cloud.google.com/appengine).
 If you'd like to further inspect the design or implementation of Davine, the [source code will always be available on GitHub](https://github.com/AustinDizzy/davine "go easy on me, I'm still a college student learning exactly the best way to design and implement large and scalable web apps").
 All the data we've ever gathered (~20GB) will soon be available to download as both a flat CSV file and a [BigQuery](https://cloud.google.com/bigquery) dataset (this post and the project's GitHub page will be updated with links when ready).

 About two months ago, I started implementing a new user fetching design.
 Previously, it saved all a user's numerical data into a single record with the collection of each stat being a simple array.
 This made things a lot harder than I anticipated as Google Cloud Datastore has a 1MB record limit.
 After running like that for 7ish months, I decided we'd need a change to accommodate for the new automated Vine user discovery process I wrote to grow autonomously at a quicker rate.
 Instead of exponentially increasing that record's time-to-write to the datastore from collecting all of a user's data into a single record, I decided to take advantage of the datastore's quick read speeds and split up all user data into an entity type.
 By splitting all user data over a `UserData` entity type, I was also able to take advantage of ancestors and ancestor queries to essentially link all of a user's data across the entire datastore.